sullvn/cowbox/README.md

 Created files are re-routed to a temporary place and recorded in the virtual filesystem.
 Removed files are merely marked as removed in the virtual filesystem, but that is it.
 File edits are done on a copy of the file.
 In theory, copying every file can consume significant resources.
 In practice, lazy copying and modern copy-on-write filesystems makes this very fast.

 Interception can be extended to other program behavior, such as network access.
-This is where *cowbox* will evolve to in the future.
+This is where *cowbox* will evolve in the future.

 ## Current Limitations